-The work questions what it means to protect, to remember, and to find meaning in marks left behind.
-I’ve always been drawn to the spiritual, using art as a way to escape the discomfort of reality.
-My work explores themes of loss, searching, and transformation—inviting viewers into a world of symbols, fragments, and quiet revelations.
+Through this process, I reflect on what it means to protect, to grieve, and to transform.
+I’ve always been drawn to the spiritual as a way to escape the discomfort of reality.
+These works are my way of navigating loss, memory, and the unknown—offering a space where viewers can connect through fragments, symbols, and quiet reflection.

 Contact me at: